Biography of Phil Heath: how the great bodybuilder changed and how he became one. Phil Heath: arm workout Phil Heath bench press maximum weight

 • Leg curls in the simulator;

-• Alternate bending of the legs in the simulator from a standing position;
+• Alternately bending the legs in the simulator from a standing position;

-On Wednesday, Phil Heath focuses exclusively on the muscles of the back.
-He does the following exercises:
+On Wednesday, Phil Heath focuses exclusively on his back muscles.
+He performs the following exercises:

 • Pull-ups;

-On Thursday mr olympia phil heath works for pumping the deltoid muscles and abdominal muscles.
-He does the following exercises:
+Thursday mr olympia phil heath works to pump up the deltoid and abdominal muscles.
+He performs the following exercises:

 • Lifting the bar straight in front of you;

-On Friday, Phil is completely focused on working out his hands.
-He does the following exercises:
+On Friday, Phil is completely focused on working his arms.
+He performs the following exercises:

-• Lifting the barbell and dumbbells for biceps in different positions;
+• Lifting barbells and dumbbells for biceps in different positions;

 • "Hammer";